 Black Bathroom With Green Plants

 Here is a good example of how an all-black bathroom can actually work.
-This design by Wood Melbourne works thanks to the very low light fixtures, plentiful green plants, and a floating light wood cabinet.
-Somehow, this feels cozy and safe, rather than claustrophobic and oppressive.Continue to 7 of 17 below.
+This design for Wood Melbourne works thanks to the very low light fixtures, plentiful green plants, and a floating light wood cabinet.
+Somehow, this feels cozy and safe, rather than claustrophobic and oppressive.Continue to 5 of 14 below.

 Shiny Black Bathroom